-Application's CIDX implementation conforms to the rules of the XML language 1.0 specification, as published by the World Wide Web Consortium (W3C).
-However, to be more flexible, Application diverges slightly from the W3C base 1.0 XML specification.
-The Application implementation enables you to do the following with XML:
+The application's CIDX implementation conforms to the rules of the XML language 1.0 specification, as published by the World Wide Web Consortium (W3C).
+However, to be more flexible, the application diverges slightly from the W3C base 1.0 XML specification.
+The application implementation enables you to do the following with XML:

-- ◆ Specify the number of times that a group can repeat. - ◆ Specify the number of times an element in a mixed group can repeat. - ◆ Repeat an element (with a structure different from the structure of the original element) in a different part of the document.
+- Specify the number of times that a group can repeat. - Specify the number of times an element in a mixed group can repeat. - Repeat an element (with a structure different from the structure of the original element) in a different part of the document.